NOOXY-research/NoService/readme.md

 ## Why we build NoService?
 And why you should give it a try?

-### Serperating backend applications from physical differences
+### Seperating backend applications from physical differences
 NoService provide a API layer that handle backend designer for connection, database and authenticity.
 Thus you other designer's project can basically deploy on any NoService framework.

 ### All-in-one but async multithreaded